From 8 to 24 Team Members Without Culture Collapse: The System Freya Built at $95K

 What gets celebrated gets repeated.

-Any team member can nominate anyone for demonstrating value.
-Nomination requires: which value, what happened, and the impact.
-Recognition happens in a weekly all-hands.
+Week 10–11: Freya created a “Values in Action” recognition system.
+Any team member could nominate anyone for demonstrating a value, as long as the nomination specified which value, what happened, and the impact.
+Recognition happened in a weekly all-hands.

-The first 3 weeks felt awkward.
-By Week 8, recognition felt natural.
+The first three weeks felt awkward; by Week 8, recognition felt natural.

-Week 12 Result: 41 value demonstrations recognized in Month 3.
-Recognition reinforced culture as daily behavior.
+Week 12 result: 41 value demonstrations were recognized in Month 3, reinforcing culture as a daily behavior.

 Ongoing: Scale to $142K with 24 Team Members, Culture Maintained